Single Sign-On for Regular Web Apps

 - OIDC supports several different authorization flows - the most appropriate one for Web Applications being the Authorization Code Flow (see Authentication Flow)

-- Your application will be configured in Auth0 as a Client (see Client)
+- Your application will be configured in Auth0 as an application (see Application)

 - Identity Providers will be configured in Auth0 as a Connection (see Connections)